redox-os/book/src/ch06-02-gui.md

 - File Browser - A file browser that displays icons, names, sizes, and details for files.
 It uses the `launcher` command to open files when they are clicked.
 - Image Viewer - A simple image viewer.
 - Sodium - A vi-like editor that provides syntax highlighting.
-- Terminal Emulator - An ANSI terminal emulator that launches `sh` by default.
+- Terminal Emulator - An ANSI terminal emulator that launches the Ion shell by default.